-Because more than 900 employer responses were collected for this study in the north part of the state, there is much more analysis that can be done to understand the characteristics of the energy efficiency sector.
-Towards that end, the Centers of Excellence will conduct a follow-on study in partnership with Lawrence Berkeley National Lab (LBNL) that will focus in greater detail on the characteristics of the Northern California energy efficiency sector and the workforce needs and requirements to educate, train and mobilize a highly skilled workforce.
+Because more than 2000 employer responses were collected for this study statewide, there is much more analysis that can be done to understand the characteristics of the energy efficiency sector.
+Towards that end, the Centers of Excellence will conduct a follow-on study in partnership with Lawrence Berkeley National Lab (LBNL) that will focus in greater detail on the characteristics of the energy efficiency sector and the workforce needs and requirements to educate, train and mobilize a highly skilled workforce.